dw0nji/task_manager_2/README.md

 In order to get the Firebase stuff working, please replace the redundant api keys with your own and setup any changes accordingly.

+This project was worked on by Jonathan Ewers (Me) and Murray Buchanan.